ypid/ComplexAlarm/README.md

 # ComplexAlarm

-Alarm Clock application for Android taken to the extrem based on the [opening_hours syntax][oh:specification].
+Alarm clock application for Android taken to the extrem based on the [opening_hours syntax][oh:specification].
 Set your alarms *exactly* the way you want to.

 ## State of the application